ksarmentrout/ksarmentrout.github.io/content/project/dispenser.md

 +++

-Connecting a custom-built candy dispenser with to-do list app APIs via Particle Photon.
+Connected a custom, 3D-printed candy dispenser with to-do list app APIs via Particle Photon.
 Hoping to add a little extra incentive to my productivity!
-In progress, blog posts to come.
+Read more [here](/post/candy_dispenser).